Koha-Community/kohadocs/source/administration.rst

 -  You can enable automatic renewals for certain items/patrons if you'd like.
-This will renew automatically following your circulation rules unless there is a hold on the item
+This will renew automatically following your circulation rules unless there is a hold on the item.

    -  **Important**